jdoleary/Spellmasons/TasksCurrent.md

 # Todo

-- bug: Game over triggers too early if the player is ressed in the same turn that they die
 - let our faction go before enemy units go

 - Bug: undoing SOME cards and redoing them in a different order didn't work as expected